maria-korosteleva/Garment-Pattern-Generator/ReadMe.md

 <Maya Installation path>/bin/mayapy.exe "./datasim.py" --data <dataset_name> --minibatch <size>  --config <simulation_props.json>
 ```

-### Running simulation of large-scale datasets over Maya\Qualoth crashes
+#### **Running simulation of large-scale datasets over Maya\Qualoth crashes**

-dataset_runner.sh script is given for convence of processing large amounts of garment patters over long period of time.
+`dataset_runner.sh` script is given for convence of processing large amounts of garment patters over long period of time.
 The main feature is detection of dataset sim processing hangs \ crashes and automatic resume of dataset processing in case of such events.

+### Imitating 3D scanning artifacts

+`datascan.py`
+* is designed to work on datasets that passed the simulation steps.
+* It modifies every 3D garment mesh to imitate missing geometry due to 3D scanning, and saves it as a separate file in the datapoint folder

 ### Additional processing
-* gather_renders.py is a small skript to copy all the simulation renders in the dataset to one location for convenience of data review.
+* `gather_renders.py` is a small skript to copy all the simulation renders in the dataset to one location for convenience of data review.